Enrollment is open. 2011 dates announced: It's on!

-This seven day intensive course introduces teens to the basic skills and concepts they will need to safely navigate class I to III- whitewater in a hard-shell kayak.
+Our Kayak Camp is for beginning kayakers, ages 9 to 16.
+We introduce the basic skills and practices campers will need to safely navigate class I to III- whitewater in either a soft shell or hard-shell kayak.
 With an emphasis on safety, teamwork and responsible decision making, students will master skills in three progressive arenas -- flat-water, eddies, and downriver--while experiencing the natural beauty of one the country's most diverse watersheds.

 Before embarking downstream students will master defensive paddling techniques in a low-risk scenario.
 This includes learning to catch "eddies" (pockets of slack-water or upriver current), ferry (move from bank to bank without drifting downstream), brace (catch yourself before flipping) and roll (flip back to upright).
 During the final two days the entire group will chose a section of river that suits their abilities and put these skills to the test.